 - The myth of the handfed baby.
 Bird breeders assert that the best way to have a loving and bonded companion bird is to purchase an unweaned baby parrot and hand-feed it.
 They say that a handfed baby will love you as its parent and will grow up to be the best possible companion.
 In actuality, a baby parrot who has been pulled from the nest suffers from parental deprivation.
 In the wild, a young parrot stays with his parents for up to two years, learning the skills to survive, mate and raise young.
 Studies show that parrots continue to feed their young, long after they have left the nest.
 A baby parrot who is removed from the care of his parents immediately after hatching never gets a chance to learn the skill sets he needs to be a healthy, happy, curious and confident companion.
 Because he has never learned how to be a bird, he is actually more likely to develop problematic behaviors, such as biting, screaming and feather-destructive behavior (a condition unknown in the wild but all too common in captivity).

 - Parrots need to have an enriching environment.
 Studies have shown us that parrots have intelligence equal to a 5-year-old human child and the emotional development of a 2 year old.
 Due to this high degree of intelligence, it is critical that we supply captive birds with toys and other enrichment activities.
 In the wild, a bird spends the majority of his day foraging for food.
 However, we place birds in a cage and give them all of their food in a bowl.
 It’s no wonder many parrots develop behavior issues.
 We subject them to what amounts to solitary confinement in a small cell with nothing to do.
 There are many inexpensive things you can do to improve the life of your feathered companion.
 We have many resources available here at the Parrot Garden, and the Web abounds with enrichment activities.
-The website Parrot Enrichment has two free books you can download that are full of great toy and play ideas.
 You can also find great pet care tips for your parrot in the Best Friends Resource Library under You and Your Bird.